kcozturk/TemporalMemoryABM/README.md

 Script: This folder contains script to run the ABM (including the sensitivity analysis) and the analyses.

-Data: This folder contains the data from the ABM.
+Output: This folder contains the output from the ABM.